 Records of Interview and the Right to Silence

 The police may wish to interview you in respect of a criminal offence.
-They will usually wish to conduct the interview by recording it on audio and video cassette tapes.
+They will usually wish to conduct the interview by recording it on audio CD and DVD.

-If you agree to be interviewed you the Police must allow you to have a support person or parent or guardian or legal representative with you during the interview.
+If you agree to be interviewed, the Police must allow you to have a support person or parent or guardian or legal representative with you during the interview.

 Statements, Confessions and Admissions